 Google Vault can’t archive chat apps and mobile communications

-In addition to not supporting social media archiving, Google Vault fails to archive other major business communication channels as well.
+In addition to not supporting social media archiving, Google Vault archiving fails to capture other major business communication channels as well.

 All these users exchange millions of messages that all need to be archived.